- Study Abroad

 Programs and Reviews

-United Planet is an international non-profit organization striving to create a world in which all people understand, respect, and support one another through organized volunteer opportunities abroad.
-Short and long-term volunteer options are available in more than 40 countries.
+United Planet is an international non-profit organization striving to create a world in which all people understand, respect, and support one another.
+The organization offers personalized volunteer opportunities abroad - short and long-term volunteer options are available in 36 countries.

-Volunteers choose a short-term option or a long-term gap year quest lasting anywhere from 6 months to a year.
-Programs are offered in Latin America, Europe, Africa, and Asia.
-Visit the United Planet website for more information on currently available short-term and gap year volunteer programs abroad.
+Volunteers may choose a Short-term Quest lasting anywhere between 1 and 12 weeks, or a Long-term gap year Quest lasting 6 months or 1 year.
+United Planet offers programs in Latin America, Europe, Africa, and Asia.
+Visit the United Planet website for more information on currently available Short-term and gap year volunteer programs abroad.

 United Planet's Response to aedmier: